deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 ![Install package window](docs/Images/InstallPackageWindow.png)
 ![File added to project](docs/Images/FileAddedToProject.png)

-As you can see in the last screenshot, the NuGet package will add a "PostBuildScripts" folder to your project that contains the PowerShell script that is ran after each build.
+As you can see in the last screenshot above, the NuGet package will add a `PostBuildScripts` folder to your project that contains the AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 PowerShell script that is ran after each build.
 It also update's the project file to add a post-build event to run the PowerShell script.

 ### .NET Core Project Installation (e.g. .NET Core 3.1, .NET 5, .NET 6, etc.)